zebrunner/carina/docs/advanced/dataprovider.md

 ```

-## Carina's custom data-providers
+## Custom data providers

 ### Pre requirements

-To use carina's custom provider feature, add certain dependency to your pom.xml
+To use custom provider feature, add certain dependency to your pom.xml

 ```xml
 <dependency>